pocession/senkin/readme.md

 4. **Game Completion**:

-   - The game consists of 120 questions.
-Once you have answered all the questions, the game will be marked as finished.
+   - Once you have answered 10 the questions, the game will be marked as finished.

 5. **Reloading the Game**:
    - If you wish to restart the game, click the "Reload" button.
 This will reset the game and clear your previous score.